microsoft/pai/manual/cluster-user/how-to-manage-data.md

 To upload data to Azure Blob or Azure File, please:

 1. Download [Azure Storage Explore](https://azure.microsoft.com/en-us/features/storage-explorer/)
 2. If you use AAD to login to PAI portal, the administrator should already grant you the permission to access storage.
-You can get the `storage account name`, `container name` and `file share name` in the profile page.
-And please use them to access storage in `Storage Explore`.
+You can get the `storage account name`, `container name` and `file share name` on the profile page.
+Please use them to access storage in `Storage Explore`.
 For more details, please refer to [storage explore: add resource via azure ad](https://docs.microsoft.com/en-us/azure/vs-azure-tools-storage-manage-with-storage-explorer?tabs=windows#add-a-resource-via-azure-ad)
 3. If you use basic authentication (username/password) to login to PAI portal.
 Please ask your administrator for the storage `access key`.
 Then you can add the storage by `access key` and `storage account name`.
 For more details, please refer to: [storage explore: use name and key](https://docs.microsoft.com/en-us/azure/vs-azure-tools-storage-manage-with-storage-explorer?tabs=windows#use-a-name-and-key)

 ## Use Storage in Jobs